Welcome to the exciting world of fellowships! “Getting Started” is designed to provide information on:

 - See the Year By Year timeline for suggested activities and considerations for your first, second, third, and fourth year as well as post-graduate.
 Graduate students interested in fellowships should visit the USC Graduate School.

 - Browse fellowship opportunities based on specific area of interest or study as well as USC-specific awards.
 Utilize the Awards and Fellowships Database for an expanded list of over 200 opportunities.

 - Familiarize yourself with the award details, eligibility requirements, and application process for any programs of interest.

-- After exploring our online materials, visit the Schedule an Appointment page for additional resources and to request a meeting with an advisor.
+- After exploring our online materials and/or attending a Fellowship Friday event, visit the Schedule an Appointment page for additional resources and to request a meeting with an advisor.